sinon0049/S3_A1_restaurant_with_login/README.md

 # Restaurant list

-This is a restaurant list which you can use to find restaurants stored in the website.
+This is a restaurant list which you can use login feature to have your owb restaurant list.

 ## Features
+First, create an account with
+  + your name(optional)
+  + your email
+  + and a pasword

+or just use Facebook login.

+Then, you can create ant restaurant you want with some informations of the restaurant.

 Click the restaurants, and you can see...
   + Food categories
   + Addresses